hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/01_Modeling_Word_Count_in_terms_of_a_DAG.md

 1. Read a line from the map ("source" step)
 2. Split the line into words ("tokenizer" step)
-3. Update the running totals for each word ("accumulator" s     tep)
+3. Update the running totals for each word ("accumulator" step)

 We can represent these steps as a DAG: